mjra007/EO-mixins/README.md

 ###### ThaumicEnergistics-Mixin

-* MixinThETileInventory - Attempt to fix a dupe.
+* MixinTheTileInventory - Attempt to fix a dupe.
 * Requirements:
   * ThaumicEnergistics Mod